TnTech-ECE/S25_Team1_MyCapstoneProject/Project Proposal/Project Proposal.md

 #### VII.
 MEASURES OF SUCCESS

-Measures of success will vary and evolve with time, research, and a gained understanding of the task and its specifics; however, we can measure success by the accomplishments of the robot itself.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Measures of success will vary and evolve with time, research and a gained understanding of the task and its specifics; however, we can measure success by the accomplishments of the robot itself.
+#### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 1.
 The robot shall move.
-More specifically it should traverse obstacles and carry approximately 20lbs.
+More specifically it should traverse obstacles and carry approximately 10lbs.
 This could take place on the president's lawn with obstacles in the way of its destination where it then must either go around or go over.
 Success can be measured by the robot traversing the shortest distance within reason, while not damaging itself (e.g. flipping over).
-The robot shall receive pinned locations from CIRCESOFT and travel to these pins.
-This will most likely take place on the president's lawn, where we will input pinned locations at a predetermined distance and the robot will traverse these locations efficiently.
-We will likely implement 3-4 pinned locations.
-The robot shall lay ethernet cable correctly based on ethernet cable guidelines.
-This will need to be inspected while the robot is traversing the given pins.
-Success will be measured based on how well the cable is laid regarding the guidelines/codes for ethernet cable.
+#### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 2.
 The robot shall not need any assistance while on its mission.
-It shall not need help traversing obstacles, going in the correct direction, or stopping where intended.
+It shall not need help traversing obstacles, going in the correct direction or stopping where intended.
-The robot shall be self-reporting.
-This includes but is not limited to speed, location, and battery life.
+#### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 3.
+The robot shall be self reporting.
+This includes but is not limited to speed, location and battery life.
-The robot shall communicate through a hard-wired ethernet cable connection.
+#### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 4.
+Overall success can be measured by the number of specifications (see above specifications section)that the robot achieves.
+#### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 5.
+Reliability and ease of use will also be examined during the testing phase to make sure that the machine works consistently for the average soldier.

 Overall success can be measured by the number of